 How to calculate a fair reimbursement rate for employee vehicle use

-Unless all of an organization's employees who receive a mileage reimbursement drive similar amounts in regions with comparable driving costs, using a standardized mileage rate will introduce inequities between high-mileage and low-mileage drivers and between drivers in different regions.
+Unless all of your employees who receive a mileage reimbursement drive similar amounts in regions with comparable driving costs, using a standardized mileage rate will introduce inequities between high-mileage and low-mileage drivers and between drivers in different regions.

-It is also important to know that low-mileage drivers – and there are many due to COVID-19 – often cannot recoup all of their business-related vehicle expenses because they cannot drive enough miles to deliver a sufficient reimbursement amount.
+It is also important to know that low-mileage drivers often cannot recoup all of their business-related vehicle expenses because they cannot drive enough miles to deliver a sufficient reimbursement amount.
 High-mileage drivers may attain a reimbursement that exceeds their actual costs.

 Calculating a fair reimbursement rate will consume more time than most organizations want to spend.
 That's why many companies turn to third-party organizations to calculate and deliver individualized reimbursements to employees that comply with IRS taxation rules and state labor codes.